Temporary Assistance for Needy Families (TANF)

 - Verification of at least one member of the applicant family who is a citizen (enrolled) of a Federally Recognized Tribe.

-- Services all 11 counties within the Muscogee (Creek) Nation Tribal jurisdiction.
+- Services all 11 counties within the Muscogee (Creek) Nation Tribal jurisdiction with exceptions.

 - Meet income guidelines

 - Must have dependent children in the home

 - Eligibility Form: form may be completed in office during intake appointment or email to email@example.com

 - Self-Assessment Survey: survey concerning education level, job skills, hobbies & interests must be completed prior to Planning Visit for each applicant

 - State Certified Birth Certificates: for all household members

 - Tribal Membership: for all household members

 - Social Security Cards: for all household members